Apricot Sweet Paste

 a 15.5x10.5cm (6x4in) heatproof dish, lightly oiled

-Whiz them in a food processor in batches while still hot until a smooth purée forms.
+Transfer the apricots to a food processor and whizz in batches while still hot to a spreadable purée.

-Transfer the purée back into the pan and add the rose water and sugar.
-Stir vigorously with a wooden spoon over a medium heat, for about 30-35 minutes, until the mixture thickens to a paste and leaves the sides of the pan.
+Return the purée to the pan.
+Add the rose water and sugar.
+Stir the mixture vigorously over medium heat with a wooden spoon for 30 – 35 minute, until the mixture thickens to a paste and leaves a gap when you run a wooden spoon across the bottom of the pan.

-Spread the paste into the prepared dish, smoothing the top with the back of a spoon and let set overnight to a firm paste that can be easily cut.
+Spread the apricot paste into the prepared dish, smoothing the top with a spatula.

-* To store: Interleave the paste between layers of baking paper and store in an airtight container for up to a month in a cool dry place.
+❖ To store: Interleave the kayisi between layers of baking paper.
+Store in airtight container in fridge.